HDCP 2.2 copy protection and 4K Ultra HD TV

 HDCP 2.2 is all about protecting 4K Ultra HD content.
 If you’re perfectly happy with the 1080p picture you’re getting from your current HDTV and Blu-ray player, and have no plans to upgrade to 4K, there’s no reason to be concerned about HDCP 2.2 right now.

 Play it safe and stick with name-brand TVs and components

 If you are shopping for a 4K TV, you should definitely look for HDCP 2.2 compatibility.
 Nearly all name-brand 2014 and newer 4K TVs have at least one HDMI input that’s compatible with HDCP 2.2.
-We have confirmed it on the 2014 and 2015 Samsung, Sony, and LG 4K models that we carry.
-On the other hand, some non-name-brand 4K TVs carried by Wal-Mart and warehouse clubs do not support HDCP 2.2.

 If you plan to complement your new 4K TV by also upgrading your A/V receiver or sound bar, you'll want to check to see if their inputs/outputs are HDMI 2.0 and HDCP 2.2 enabled.

-Some Ultra HD Blu-ray players have two HDMI outputs.
+Most Ultra HD Blu-ray players have two HDMI outputs.
 The “main” output is HDCP 2.2-compliant, so you can enjoy a 4K picture with your compatible Ultra HD TV.
 Connect the audio output to your non-2.2 receiver or sound bar for clean, clear sound.

 One clever workaround is to choose a 4K video source with dual HDMI outputs, which makes it possible for the video signal to bypass the receiver.
 Most current Ultra HD Blu-ray players have this feature (see photo, above).